 I think the things that stuck with me the most from my experience as an ERC PD were the management techniques and tools I learned either first-hand or through watching others.
 For example, after a day and a half of site visit meetings, the reviewers were asked to put together a report of their findings and opinions of the center’s work.
 Typically at this point they were thinking of all of the work they had waiting for them at home and when they had to leave for the airport.
-However, the report was the critical outcome of the site visit and needed to be a well thought out, clear document that would give useful feedback to the center and be the basis for the NSF funding decision.
+However, the report was the critical outcome of the site visit and needed to be a well-thought-out, clear document that would give useful feedback to the center and be the basis for the NSF funding decision.
 I gained valuable skills in bringing a team of independent, opinionated people to consensus on the strengths and weaknesses of the center and motivating them to create a good report under time pressure (and for free!).

-I will forever be thankful of the opportunity Lynn gave me to work with the ERC Program.
+I will forever be thankful for the opportunity Lynn gave me to work with the ERC Program.

-Cheryl